The

 most hygienic because of the heat and humidity.

-which was more or less under the main arena.
+Instead, I decided to eat in Chinatown before taking an SMRT train to Stadium station, which was more or less under the main arena.
 Signs pointed to all the different

 facilities around the Hub.
 I followed the steps to the reception office in the